 “Chief Information Bureau

-In August 1944, POWs were selected to be sent to Japan.
-25 to 30 trucks arrived at Cabanatuan on the 17th.
-The POWs boarded them and they left for Bilibid Prison at 8:00 P.M. arriving there at 2:00 in the morning.
 The POWs left the prison and went to Pier 7.
 According to some POWs, they were taken by barges to the Noto Maru.
 The POWs boarded the ship and they were sent down into one of its holds which was extremely hot.
 Another company of POWs arrived by barge and were also put into the ship’s hold.
 The last two companies also entered the hold.
 According to men who were on the ship they boarded and disembarked the ship two more times.
 The last time they boarded the ship was on August 25th.
 Some men believed this happened because American submarines had been seen in the area.
 After they were in the hold, the Japanese removed the ladder.
-The ship finally sailed on August 27th, but it spent the night in Subic Bay.
+The ship finally sailed on August 27, but it spent the night in Subic Bay.

 Since all the POWs were in one hold, there was no place for anyone to lie down to sleep.
 The POWs either stood or squatted.
 The POWs lost their tempers with each other at times, but it appeared they understood they were all in the same situation and there were no major fights.